scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 ---

 ## Contribute
-This walkthrough last worked for me as of the most recent date in the changelog below.
+This workflow last worked for me as of the most recent date in the changelog below.
 If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md) on this blog post!

 ## Changelog